kepler16/kmono/examples/workspace/README.md

 This behaviour hasn't been hard-coded into the build process so that one might run `just build` locally during development to build all packages.

+---

+Take a look at the [example GitHub workflow file](./.github/workflows/release.yaml) for how you might set up your CI pipeline for release.

 ## Testing

 To run the tests for each package you can run the command